Future Communities Pre-Start Up

 - Signposting to further support.

-Following this, you’ll have the chance to apply to the full start-up programme made up of 14 learning sessions and six Action Learning Sets, and delivered in 2022.
+Following this, you’ll have the chance to apply to the full start-up programme made up of 14 learning sessions and six Action Learning Sets.
 You’ll get a 1-1 mentor from Linklaters too.
-More info coming soon.